 Purchase order (PO) financing has been gaining popularity as a way to finance product re-sellers and wholesalers that have large purchase orders.
-The solution has a number of advantages and benefits, which makes it an effective way to finance growing companies that lack working capital.
+The solution has a number of advantages which makes it an effective way to finance growing companies that lack working capital.

 If you want to learn how PO financing works, please review our po financing learning section.